The perfect Mexican taqueria opened a block from my house here in Buenos Aires, a Texas expats dream.

 It originated with the Romans then the Spanish fell in love with it.
 So it only makes sense that it can be found on menus all across Latin America.

-In Argentina, where sweet isn’t usually quite sweet enough, they usually serve it with a generous scoop of dulce de leche on the side.
+In Argentina, where sweet isn’t usually quite sweet enough, they usually serve it with a generous scoop of dulce de leche and whipped cream on the side.

 Panqueques con Dulce de Leche